 - What does music tell us about a culture?
 How?
 What can the music played at Carnival tell us about the history of the Caribbean and the people who lived there?

-Take a look at the Blue Peter clip, where Helen learns to play the steel pan ( see 'Related Links' at the bottom of the page) and listen to the unique sound that the steelpan drum makes.
+- Take a look at the Blue Peter clip, where Helen learns to play the steel pan (see 'Supporting Links' in 'Resources') and listen to the unique sound that the steelpan drum makes.
 Could you make your own improvised musical instruments out of found or natural objects?
 Think about ways you might use small pebbles or other found objects inside a tin can, for example, or tapping the outside of different sized cans with a stick – what noises do they make, how can you make them even better?
 What does your instrument sound like alongside those that other have made?
 Do they sound good together?

 - Design your own musical instrument, using an item that you might find in your kitchen at home.
 What would it sound like, how could it be used in Carnival?
 Could it be used as part of a larger group, or an orchestra, like a steelpan band?

-- Khadijah talks about how the music traditions of the Leeds West Indian Carnival come from a Calypso music, which finds its roots in Trinidad in the 17th century, from the West African music brought by African slaves to the Caribbean during the slave trade where they worked on the sugar and cotton plantations.
-During the slave trade, ‘Kaiso’ was the name given to the songs sung by slaves whilst they worked, and was a way for them to communicate with each other, and to find a sense of community despite their suffering.
+Khadijah talks about how the music traditions of the Leeds West Indian Carnival come from a Calypso music, which finds its roots in Trinidad in the 17th century, from the West African music brought by enslaved people to the Caribbean (during the trade in enslaved Africans) where they worked on the sugar and cotton plantations.
+During the trade in enslaved Africans, ‘Kaiso’ was the name given to the songs sung by enslaved people whilst they worked, and was a way for them to communicate with each other, and to find a sense of community despite their suffering.

 Taking inspiration from Julian, write your own calypso song about the Leeds West Indian Carnival – think about everything you have learned so far about the crowds, the music, the people, the dancing and the costumes, and tie them so that anyone who hears your song will understand what Carnival means to you!
 You can use the keywords help sheet from the Leeds West Indian Carnival website to help you, or you can come up with your own list of keywords and important things to remember when writing your lyrics.
 Alternatively, you can take inspiration from the subject of Calypso music, and write a song about a funny story, or a subject that is important to you.